fwinkl/fwinkl.github.io/_scig/2025-DossenGauliTrek.md

 *In case of heavy rain, the hike will either have to be canceled or changed significantly as the ascent to the Dossenhütte will be too dangerous.*

-<span style="color: red"><b>The hike is fully booked with several people already on the waiting list.</b></span>
+<span style="color: red"><b>The hike is fully booked.</b></span>

 ## Itinerary
-<b>Optional: Thursday, July 31</b><br/>
+<b>Optional: Thursday, July 31{% include hikestats.html up="350m" down="0m" distance="5km" duration="3 hours" %}</b><br/>
-For those interested, we will leave already on Thursday morning and do some warm-up hiking in the area and/or a visit of the [Rosenlaui Glacier Gorge](https://en.rosenlauischlucht.ch/en).
+We take the train from Geneva to [Aareschlucht](https://aareschlucht.ch/) (East) and walk through the gorge to its west entrance
+(~45 minutes).
+From there we continue to the top of the impressive [Reichenbachfall](https://en.wikipedia.org/wiki/Reichenbach_Falls) where Sherlock Holmes fell to its death.
+People staying at Rosenlaui/Schwarzwaldalp can take the (last) 16:34 bus from Zwirgi.
+People staying in the valley can either take a bus, the cable car, a [Monster-Trotti](https://www.outdoor-for-fun.ch/monster-scooter-fun-for-young-and-old/sherlock-holmes-en) or walk back down to Meiringen.

 You book your own accommodation for Thursday night (e.g. in Rosenlaui or Meiringen).
-We will meet up with the rest of the group on Friday morning in Rosenlaui.
+On the next morning, we can meet at Rosenlaui around 10am to visit the [Rosenlaui Glacier Gorge](https://en.rosenlauischlucht.ch/en) before the other group from Geneva arrives.

 <b>Friday, Aug 1: {% include hikestats.html up="1300m" down="0m" distance="5km" duration="4 hours" %}</b><br/>
 From Rosenlaui we hike through a forest on a normal hiking path until we reach the intersection with the